Additional support for readjustment based on loss of turnover in Sweden - application is open

 How do I apply for the support?

-At Accountor we try to support our clients regarding all current support and solutions available, we also want to help our clients use the modern digital techniques available for accounting , payroll and HR.
+At Accountor we try to support our clients regarding all current support and solutions available, we also want to help our clients use the modern digital techniques available for accounting , payroll and HR-management.